simp/simp-doc/docs/glossary.rst

       Source: `Wikipedia: Central Processing Unit <https://en.wikipedia.org/wiki/Central_processing_unit>`__

+   Core Dump
+       A dump of the contents of main memory.

    DAC
    Discretionary Access Control
       A type of access control defined by the Trusted Computer System